 ExpressVPN really excels in the area of server security.
-In 2019, they converted their entire network over to only run in volatile RAM memory.
-This means that their server network does not run on hard drives, which can be a security and privacy risk.
-With RAM memory, nothing can be stored on the server.
+In 2019, they converted their entire server network to run in volatile RAM memory.
+These RAM-disk or RAM-only servers do not use physical disk drives, since physical drives can be a security and privacy risk.
+With RAM-disk servers nothing can be permanently stored on the server.

-Security winner: ExpressVPN
+Security winner: Tie

 CyberGhost – CyberGhost has a few issues that I noticed in the privacy category:

-- CyberGhost’s ad blocker does not stop tracking on HTTPS websites, as we covered before.
+- Second, CyberGhost’s ad blocker does not stop tracking on HTTPS websites, as we covered before.